What is injection molding?

 6. Repeat Cycle

-After the required curing time, the mold opens and the part is ejected.
-The mold closes and the process is repeated.
-Production of parts in most rotational molding operations is relatively slow compared with some other plastics processes using different molding techniques.
+After the required curing time, the mold opens, and the machine ejects the part.
+The mold then closes, and the process repeats.
+Most rotational molding operations produce parts relatively slowly compared to some other plastic molding techniques.

 Materials Used in Injection Molding